 If you believe you are a victim of ACH fraud, contact Client Services at 800-382-5465.

 Recently there has been an increase in fraud schemes where customers are being contacted by phone or email to obtain personal information, such as account information (account numbers) and/or identifying information (e.g., social security number, date of birth).
 Some tactics used include advising you that there is a problem or missing information related to your account and additional information is needed to correct the issue.
 In some cases, threatening tactics may be used (e.g., criminal pursuit, collection agency referral) to obtain this information.
 To avoid becoming a victim, follow these tips:

 We have the necessary information to conduct business with you and we would not ask you to supply your full account number or card number during a phone call.

-If you have received a phone call purporting to be from us and believe you are a victim of fraud or notice suspicious activity on your account, contact Customer Service at 800-382-5465.
+If you have received a phone call purporting to be from us and believe you are a victim of fraud or notice suspicious activity on your account, contact Client Services at 800-382-5465.

 Card cracking is a form of fraud where consumers respond to an online solicitation for "easy money" and provide a debit card for withdrawal of fake check deposits.
 Click here to learn more.

 In a recent social media scheme (primarily Facebook), users are being enticed into opening new accounts or using their existing accounts in exchange for merchandise or “fast cash.”
 The proposal is typically made via a post with pictures of cash or other items encouraging anyone interested to comment for more information.
 The accounts are ultimately used to conduct transactions involving the deposit of fraudulent checks and subsequent fraudulent card purchases/ATM withdrawals.

 Consumers should be aware that participation in this type of scheme is illegal and that you may be held responsible for purchases or cash withdrawals made from the proceeds of a fraudulent check deposit.
 Such activity could result in account closure and possible criminal prosecution.